jarsonX/dc_da_in_powerbi/README.md

 - Deploying and Maintaining Assets

 ## Notes
-This repository <font color="red">does not include the course itself!</font> Only files related to exercises and projects that I created.
+This repository does not include the course itself!
+Only files related to exercises and projects that I created.